joeornstein/fuzzylink/README.md

   including any relevant information that you think would help the model make accurate classifications.

-- The `model` argument specifies which OpenAI language model to prompt.
+- The `model` argument specifies which language model to prompt.
+It defaults to OpenAI’s ‘gpt-3.5-turbo-instruct’, but for more difficult problems you can try ‘gpt-4o’.
+Note that this will typically increase accuracy at the expense of cost and runtime.
+If you prefer an open-source language model, try ‘open-mixtral-8x22b’.

-  It defaults to ‘gpt-3.5-turbo-instruct’, but for more difficult problems you can try ‘gpt-4o’.
-Note that this will typically increase accuracy at the expense of cost and runtime (see “A Note on Cost” below).
+- The `embedding_model` argument specifies which pretrained text embeddings to use when modeling match probability.
+It defaults to OpenAI’s ‘text-embedding-3-large’, but will also accept ‘text-embedding-3-small’ or Mistral’s ‘mistral-embed’.

 - Several parameters—including `p`, `k`, `embedding_dimensions`,
   `max_validations`, and `parallel`—are for advanced users who wish to